 - Small press developments and activities

-Work for our blog should be approximately 500 words.
+Work for our blog should be approximately 500-2000 words.
+Please note: we are not currently accepting poetry submissions.

 Feel free to contact us with a pitch idea or with any other questions at email@example.com